 In June 2018 the Company's shareholders adopted and approved an ESPP allowing the Company to issue up to 150,000 ordinary shares.
 The ESPP is intended to qualify under Section 423 of the Internal Revenue Code of 1986.
 Under the ESPP, employees are eligible to purchase ordinary shares through payroll deductions, subject to any plan limitations.
 The purchase price of the shares on each purchase date is equal to 85% of the lower of the closing market price on the offering date or the closing market price on the purchase date of each three-month offering period.
-As of September 30, 2018, no shares have been issued.
+During the three months ended March 31, 2019 3,126 shares were issued.
+As of March 31, 2019, a total of 144,283 shares remains available for issuance under the ESPP plan.

-11 Income taxes
+9 Income taxes